-Each Writing Boot Camp includes group meetings, individual coaching and writing support, and at least four hours of writing each day.
-Participation in Boot Camp requires submitting an application to Jan.Allen@cornell.edu.
+Participation in Boot Camp requires submitting an application to Jan Allen (Jan.Allen@cornell.edu).
 Students who are selected to participate will be notified as soon as possible and will receive materials prior to the start of the event.
 Students who are selected are expected to attend all sessions of the Boot Camp.

 Sponsored by the Cornell Graduate School, the Productive Writer is free and open to all, especially graduate students writing papers, proposals, theses, and dissertations.

 Once you sign up, you will begin receiving biweekly messages about managing your time for greater writing productivity, reducing distractions, staying motivated, revising and editing, binge writing, communicating with your advisor, dealing with writer’s block, and managing procrastination and perfectionistic tendencies.